What Does it Take to Be an Energy Engineer?

 - Distributed Generation Project Manager

 There were about 132,500 jobs for Energy Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Energy Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.
+There will be an estimated 9,500 positions for Energy Engineer per year.

 The states with the most job growth for Energy Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.